zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 |            macOS (Intel)             |         Yes         |       Yes        |
 | macOS (Apple Silicon, ie M1, M2 etc) |         Yes         |       Yes        |

 Also, only some versions of `python` are supported: in the current release, these are `3.8`, `3.9` and `3.10`.
-Moreover, the Concrete-ML Python package requires `glibc >= 2.28`.
+Moreover, the Concrete ML Python package requires `glibc >= 2.28`.
 On Linux, you can check your `glibc` version by running `ldd --version`.

-Concrete-ML can be installed on Kaggle ([see question on community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)) and on Google Colab.
+Concrete ML can be installed on Kaggle ([see question on community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)) and on Google Colab.

 Most of these limits are shared with the rest of the Concrete stack (namely Concrete-Python).
 Support for more platforms will be added in the future.